 This section uses a customized model to estimate the population, characteristics and needs of non-homeless special populations in Santa Fe.
-Section II, which is appended to this section and discusses the findings from stakeholder consultation and the resident survey, supplements this section.
+The model was used to estimate existing special needs population and forecast needs over a five-year period in the City's Affordable Housing Plan.
+The City's Assessment of Fair Housing, which is appended to this section and discusses the findings from stakeholder consultation and the resident survey, supplements this section.